 So, I want to share my tip jar with you.
 Today I gave a presentation to a circle of moms who are looking to re-evaluate their skills and see how they can earn money while staying at home with their babies.
 Some of them were already in the midst of creating business plans or even launching their businesses....

-You might be thinking..."Rubina, you create plans for people for a living, are you serious?"
+You might be thinking...
+"Rubina, you create plans for people for a living, are you serious?"
 Yeah, I make plans, but I make plans based on what people want and what they really need.
-If I think you would do best with a visual plan with some important phrases and keywords on it, then that's what you'll get....
+If I think you would do best with a visual plan containing some important phrases and keywords, then that's what you'll get...